What is Upstate NY-Canada

 The ASCE student symposia take place in the spring and include competitions, professional and personal development opportunities, networking, and of course fun, as a celebration of civil engineering and the ASCE community.

 The ASCE Upstate New York-Canada Region includes 12 universities from New York and Canada.
-In 2025, the ASCE Upstate New York-Canada Student Symposium will be hosted at the United States Military Academy, with over 200 students expected to attend!
+In 2026, the ASCE Upstate New York-Canada Student Symposium will be hosted at the Rochester Institute of Technology!

 The ASCE Upstate New York-Canada Student Chapters are: